Apothecary

 What element is Ginger associated with?

-Ginger is associated with the Fire element and the sign of Aries, and resonates with the Solar Plexus chakra.
+Ginger is associated with the Fire element, the sign of Aries, and resonates with the Solar Plexus chakra.

 What planet rules Ginger?